 I sometimes get new webmasters asking me if it is legal for them to place a piece of music, picture, photo, or even article that they find on the Internet onto their site when they cannot find a copyright notice on the source website.
-That is, they want to know that if there is no copyright notice, can they assume that the work is in the public domain.
+That is, they want to know that if there is no copyright notice, whether they can assume that the work is in the public domain.

 I am not a lawyer, so this page does not constitute legal advice or anything even remotely close.
 I merely have a basic working knowledge sufficient for me to publish my websites.
 I depend on real lawyers for anything serious.
 If you're asking this as an idle query, just to get a layman's interpretation, then that's fine.
 However, if you are facing some legal problems, such as if you are trying to avoid lawsuits or are already facing a potential lawsuit, please do yourself a favour and consult a real lawyer.

 This article is also not comprehensive in its coverage.
 In fact, it omits a whole lot of information, information that may be directly pertinent to you.
 I may also be completely or partially wrong in my interpretation of the law.

 Okay, end of disclaimer and back to the article.
 I had to state the above, because I really am not a lawyer, and I don't want anyone having the wrong impression about this article's authority.